The information in this article applies to:

 Uncheck Automatically Rebuild Foundation to stop the foundation from rebuilding every time you make a change on the first floor.
 Please note that you will then have to manually update the Floor 0 level, or remember to turn the feature back on later in the design process.

-• Automatically Build Framing* - There are several settings relating to the automatic generation of framing, which can be accessed by selecting Edit> Default Settings> Framing.
+Automatically Build/Rebuild Framing* - There are several settings relating to the automatic generation of framing in Home Designer Pro, which can be accessed by selecting Edit> Default Settings> Framing in Home Designer 2024 and prior versions, or Build> Framing> Build Framing in Home Designer Pro 2025 and newer versions.

 On the Roof panel, uncheck Auto Rebuild Roofs.
 Any future changes made to the plan while this setting is disabled will not affect the roof, so you will need to either wait until the plan is nearer to completion to turn the setting back or make manual adjustments to the roof if you're using Home Designer Pro.